Electricity sector in Brazil: 2001–2002 crisis and the government's response

 Brazil was faced with one of the most serious energy crises in its history in 2001–2002.
 The crisis was the direct result of a sequence of a few years drier than average in a country with over 80% of hydroelectric generation capacity.
 Additionally, several delays in the commissioning of new generation plants and transmission problems in the third circuit from the Itaipu hydropower plant accounted for a third of the energy deficit.
 Reservoir levels reached such low levels that supply could not be ensured for more than four months.

 It was soon clear that strict demand reduction programs would be needed to avoid widespread blackouts.
 In June 2001, the government created the Crisis Management Board (CGE), chaired by Cardoso himself.
 The CGE received special powers among which was the authority to set up special tariffs, implement compulsory rationing and blackouts, and bypass normal bidding procedures of the purchase of new plant equipment.
 Instead of resorting to rolling blackouts, the government chose to apply a quota system.
-Quotas were established for all the consumers based on historical and target consumption level, applying bonuses for consumption well below the prescribed level, penalties for over-consumption and some freedom for the large users to trade their quotas in a secondary market.
+Quotas were established for all the consumers based on historical and target consumption level, applying bonuses for consumption well below the prescribed level, penalties for over-consumption.
 The government's goal of reducing historical consumption levels by at least 20% for an eight-month period was successfully achieved, with the government having to pay over US$200 million in bonuses to residential, industrial, and commercial customers.
 This achievement allowed the system to overcome that long period without blackouts and brownouts and proved the potential of demand-side management and energy efficiency efforts, which were able to create a virtual capacity of 4,000 MW, helping the country to bridge the supply demand gap in a very economic way.
 In addition, the government launched a program for contracting emergency generation capacity, with bids for a total of 2,100MW of new thermal capacity accepted.

 However, the crisis affected numerous actors.
 Generators and distributors experienced a 20% reduction in their revenues due to the contraction in consumption.
 This situation was eventually addressed by an increase of tariffs approved by the government.
 The financial situation of distributors was also damaged, with customers also suffering from the increase in electricity prices (140% in nominal terms between 1995 and 2002).